chillyvee/precrux/README.md

 This software comes as is, without any warranty or condition, and no contributor will be liable to anyone for any damages related to this software or this license, under any kind of legal claim.

-# Important
+# Who should / should NOT use this software

-You should be fairly comfortable running tendeermint/cosmos-sdk chains before attempting to use horcrux.
+You should be fairly comfortable running tendermint/cosmos-sdk chains before attempting to use horcrux.
 There are known cases of teams double signing for a permanent tombstone during this process.

 We advise against using this configuration tool during a chain halt.
 Fix your chain first before attempting any configuration.

 Teams who often need to request help from others during setup or upgrade of the chain itself are likely the teams who should NOT be using this software.

+Do not use this in production until you have learned how to use it properly in testnet.
+If you need help accessing a testnet, contact us or any chain admin.

 # Important before configuration: